lryain/norapy-dev/engine/memo.md

 - ovos-config - OVOS configuration manager library
 - ovos_utils - collection of simple utilities for use across the mycroft ecosystem
 - ovos-bus-client
+- ovos-m2v-pipeline - An intent matching(classification) pipeline for OpenVoiceOS 位于：TigreGotico库中

 ## 服务 核心概念：
     Media Service